teagracekind/teagracekind/README.md

 # Hi there!
 I'm Téa👋
 ![Banner](https://github.com/teagracekind/teagracekind/blob/main/profile_banner.png)

-I’m a **Data Analyst** 📊 with a **Bachelor’s degree in Psychology** 🎓, passionate about combining my understanding of how people
+I’m a **Data Analyst** with a **Bachelor’s degree in Psychology** 🎓, passionate about combining my understanding of how people
 think and act with data-driven analysis!

-With a strong background in **Psychology** 🧠, I bring a unique perspective to data analysis, focusing on understanding the "why"
+With a strong background in **Psychology**, I bring a unique perspective to data analysis, focusing on understanding the "why"
-behind trends, patterns, and behaviours.
+behind trends, patterns, and behaviours 🧠.

 ### My Interests:
 - **Gaming** 🎮: Passionate about using data to enhance user experiences and gameplay.